Build first, then design

 Flow — the standard layout

-Best for: Most proposals and itineraries.
+Best for: Most Journeys.
 A safe, versatile choice for any type of trip.Flow is a clean, vertical scroll through each day of the trip.
 Days appear as sections one after the other, with services displayed as cards within each day.
 It’s the most familiar format — easy to read and works for any destination or trip type.What it shows:

 - Full service images, descriptions, prices, and all details